Liability Created by Buying Products or Services on Credit

 Q: How does buying on credit affect my credit score?

-A: Buying on credit can affect your credit score in several ways.
+A: Buying on credit can modify your credit score in several ways.
 Responsible use, such as making timely payments and keeping your credit utilization low, can positively impact your score.
 However, late payments, high credit utilization, or defaulting on payments can significantly lower your score.

 Q: Is it always bad to make purchases on credit?